ABOUT WGUMeet Sage, WGU mascot.

-For one thing, my sense of purpose and pride have ballooned as I’ve played my part in seeing tens of thousands of graduates earn their degrees since I took my perch in 2011—as of March 30, 2018, we’re now up to more than 105,000 total alumni in WGU’s history, and counting!
+For one thing, my sense of purpose and pride have ballooned as I’ve played my part in seeing tens of thousands of graduates earn their degrees since I took my perch in 2011—as of April 30, 2018, we’re now up to almost 108,000 total alumni in WGU’s history, and counting!
 And it’s been a hoot watching the number of currently enrolled students grow, from less than 30,000 back in 2011 to nearly 97,000 students now on their way to completing their degrees!

 But in all the most important ways, I’m the same feathered fella I’ve always been.
 Let me tell you a little about what makes me me—and why WGU chose me to represent their illustrious student body and alumni community.

 I've recently appeared in a number of commercial spots nationwide.
 Here are a few appearances:

 WGU chose an owl to represent their illustrious student body and alumni community for many reasons:

 If owls could blush, I’d be bright red right now.
 But let's face it: Wisdom is something owls have always been known for.
 Not just smarts, but sagacity—“acuteness of mental discernment and soundness of judgment.”

 In a vote on social media, WGU Night Owls named me Sage back in 2011 for that very reason.
 I pride myself on being of sound judgment.
 Careful.
 Deliberate.
 Wise.
 WGU Night Owls are no different.
 You don’t rush into important decisions—especially when it comes to continuing your education with a degree that has the potential to change your life.

 Find out more about student success.